 We have created some DOs and DON’T’s for you to follow:

-- DO remove your atomiser and disconnect the battery if your e-cigarette or device begins activating by itself, immediately.
+- Remove your atomiser and disconnect the battery if your e-cigarette or device begins activating by itself, immediately.
 DO NOT use the battery, nor the atomiser from this point on and DO NOT leave either of the components connected in your pocket, in your nightstand, or out of visibility where you can not immediately separate the two components.

-- DO NOT leave charging batteries unattended.
+- Leave charging batteries unattended.

-- DO NOT leave batteries to charge overnight.
+- Leave batteries to charge overnight.

 And please note: JAC VAPOUR LTD cannot be held responsible for damage if there is any modification of the batteries/chargers in any shape or form (including pack making).
-We are not responsible for any damage caused by misuse or mishandling of Lithium-Ion batteries and chargers.
+We are not responsible for any damage caused by misuse or mishandling of Lithium-ion batteries and chargers.
 We will not be held responsible or liable for any injury, damage, or defect, permanent or temporary that may be caused by the use of any batteries.

 Storing Lithium-ion Batteries

 If you know that your battery will not be used for short periods, it is safe to store it with a tank or cart still attached.
 Should you choose to do so, you should first make sure that you’ve checked and cleaned the batteries thoroughly, and store your e-cig upright and securely.

 Ensure that the device is stored safely, and in a place where it is not in danger of being knocked or damaged.

 If your device has a lock function, such as a five click lock, activate this before storing, or switch it off entirely if possible.

 If your battery is likely to be unused for a significant period of time, you should remove any tank or cartomiser and store these separately.